YtFlow/YtFlowCore/README.md

 ## Usage

 Use `ytflow-edit` to generate a new database file `conf.db` and a profile `my_profile`, and edit plugins accordingly.
-For newcomers, you may be interested in the `profile-shadowsocks` and `profile-redir` plugins.
+For newcomers, you may be interested in the `default-ss` and `default-redir` plugins.
 Read the [YtFlowCore Book](https://ytflow.github.io/ytflow-book/) to learn more about configuration.

 When the profile is ready, execute `ytflow-core --db-file conf.db my_profile` to launch YtFlowCore.